How to Create a Nonprofit Event on Donorbox | A Step-by-Step Guide

 This allows you to customize the information you ask your buyers for.
 In both cases, you can choose to make these questions mandatory.

 Note: In cases where one buyer purchases tickets for multiple attendees, they can easily assign those tickets to those attendees by providing an email address.
-Those added attendees will receive their ticket via email, and you’ll now have their contact information for future event outreach – and beyond!
+Those added attendees will receive their ticket via email, and you’ll now have their contact information for future event outreach.

-To add tax info, click “Edit Fees and Taxes” and toggle the option to add appropriate tax amounts to your tickets.
+To add tax info, click “Edit Taxes and Fees” and toggle the option to add appropriate tax amounts to your tickets.
 Manually enter the tax rate to determine the tax-deductible amounts of your tickets.
 You can also check the tax-inclusive option if sales tax is already included in the price of the ticket.

 On this screen, you can also edit the options for asking donors to cover transaction fees.